 Recently you may have received text messages on your phone regarding Holland weather advisories and timely safety precautions for our campus.
-You also may be wondering what these messages are, where they come from and how to take action.
+You may also wonder what these messages are, where they come from and how to take action.

 Here is some important information that Campus Safety would like you to know about Hope Alerts: